DaphneRR/TopographX/README.md

 1,Heschl,Tom,x1,y1,z1,0,78.43,80.22,12.1\
 2,Tsup,Tom,x2,y2,z2,0,33,54.211,0

 This dataset contains 2 electrodes labeled Heschl and Tsup, located respectively at (x1,y1,z1) and (x2,y2,z2).
+Both electrodes come from Patient Tom.
 The associated data is shown starting from after z1 and z2, and were sampled at timestamps 0, 0.5, 1 and 1.5 s.

 ## Data Manager
 ### Datasets